When you stand before an audience to give a speech, you take on a responsibility that’s somewhat like that of a wilderness tour guide.

 They’re about to venture into new territory — a series of ideas that may be unfamiliar to them — and you’re the one who’s going to bring them safely through the experience.

-That’s why you want to lead your audience.
+Most people are more comfortable when they know where they’re going—and that’s why you want to lead your audience.

 But that’s not the only benefit of having a clear structure!